Gkbinqi/CS106L/assignments/assign3/README.md

 > Remember to also swap the includes so that the `.h` file includes the `.cpp`
 > file at the end of the file, as discussed in Thursday's lecture.

-Now that you've created your class, let's actually use it. **Inside of the `main` function in `main.cpp`, construct an instance of your class!** You can do so however you like (call default constructor, use uniform initialization, etc.).
+Now that you've created your class, let's actually use it. **Inside of the `sandbox` function in `sandbox.cpp`, construct an instance of your class!** You can do so however you like (call default constructor, use uniform initialization, etc.).

 To see if you did everything correctly, compile and run your code!
 The autograder will give you feedback on your class and check if it meets the specifications above.